aludayalu/exunreg24/data/invite.md

 Registration can be done at [**reg.exunclan.com**](https://reg.exunclan.com/).
 Only a single representative needs to register on behalf of a team (if independent) and school (if participating with your school), where they will have to verify their emails and be verified by us to be legitimate participants.

-Teams can be edited by the representative on the website itself by clicking on the “Registration Panel” button on the event details page.
+Teams can be edited by the representative on the website itself by clicking on the "Registration Panel" button on the event details page.

 We will be setting up the [**queries.exunclan.com**](https://queries.exunclan.com) ****website that will serve as the primary mode for addressing queries.
 It will receive the quickest responses.
 Only the registered participants and the team representatives will be able to use the platform.